ibexa/documentation-developer/docs/templating/twig_function_reference/catalog_twig_functions.md

 The `ibexa_get_filter_preview_templates()` function gets a list of filter preview Twig templates (configured in `ibexa.repositories.product_catalog.filter_preview_templates`).
-Thjen it sorts the list by priority and renders the filter templates.
+Then it sorts the list by priority and renders the filter templates.

 ``` html+twig
         {% for template in ibexa_get_filter_preview_templates() %}